-Manolo (spoken by Giovanni Zarrella) is supposed to continue the family tradition and become a successful bullfighter.
-But actually he would much rather play guitar and sing and thus conquer the heart of Maria (Pegah Ferydoni).
-But even his best friend Joaquin has his eye on the beautiful Maria.
-A tricky situation that becomes even more complicated when Maria has to leave her hometown.
-As the years go by, the lives of the two friends change.
-But one thing always remains constant: her firm will to wait for Maria in order to be able to compete for her favour.
-But when she finally returns, the battle for her heart becomes an essential battle between good and evil, between the realm of the living and the dead - a battle in which Manolo has more to lose than Maria's love…
+Manolo (voiced by Giovanni Zarrella) is supposed to carry on the family tradition and become a successful bullfighter.
+But he would actually much rather play the guitar and sing and thus conquer the heart of Maria (Pegah Ferydoni).
+But his best friend Joaquin also has it in for the beautiful Maria.
+A tricky situation that gets even more complicated when Maria has to leave her hometown.
+As the years pass, the lives of the two friends change.
+But one thing always remains constant: their determination to wait for Maria to return so they can vie for her favor.
+But when she finally returns, the battle for her heart becomes an essential struggle between good and evil, between the realms of the living and the dead - a battle in which Manolo has more to lose than Maria's love.

-The ambitious look would have deserved a better story in any case.
-Because the world that Gutierrez and Del Toro have conjured up on the screen differs in almost all aspects from everything that could be seen in animated children's films of the recent past.
-Whether it's the wooden figure look of the figures or the designs inspired by Latin American folk art in the Land of the Memories and the Land of the Forgotten, all this offers the viewer countless little details in which you can really get lost in the good 3D version.
-Moreover, the film is filled with small, very weird ideas - a pig squealing in the most unusual way in film history is just one of many examples - all of which make clear how much ingenuity, love and passion this animation adventure was worked with.
+While the ambitious look would have definitely deserved a better story.
+For the world that Gutierrez and Del Toro have conjured up on the screen is in almost all aspects quite different from anything seen in animated children's films of the recent past.
+Whether it's the wooden character look of the characters or the Latin American folk art inspired designs in the Land of the Remembered and the Land of the Forgotten, it all provides the viewer with countless little details that you can literally get lost in, especially in the good 3D version.
+In addition, the film is filled with small very quirky ideas - a pig squealing in probably the most unusual way in film history is just one of many examples - all of which make it clear with how much ingenuity, love and passion was worked on this animated adventure.

-That this is only partially reflected in the story is also negatively noticeable by the somewhat extreme use of vocal parts.
+The fact that this is only reflected in the story to a limited extent is also negatively noticeable by the somewhat too extreme use of vocal interludes.
 In principle, the idea of presenting well-known songs in Latin American cover versions is not bad at all.
-But the implementation is simply terrible, especially in the German version.
-This starts with the completely inconsistent choice of language: if the first song is still in the English original, the next songs are interpreted with a not exactly convincingly faked accent, which then disappears completely in the last song.
-That's not very flattering for the songs of Elvis Presley, Radiohead, Rod Stewart or Mumford and Sons.
+But the realization is just terrible, especially in the German version.
+It already starts with the completely inconsistent choice of language: if the first song is still in the original English, the next songs are interpreted with a not very convincing fake accent, which then completely disappears in the last song.
+This is not exactly flattering for the songs of Elvis Presley, Radiohead, Rod Stewart or Mumford and Sons.
 It may be that Giovanni Zarrella is not a bad singer in principle.
-But he is Italian and not a Mexican torero with a heart full of music - and you can hear that too clearly in his film accent.
+But he's just Italian, not a Mexican torero with a heart full of music - and you can hear that too clearly in his film accent.